Radio X (United Kingdom): History

-In 1996, Xfm was awarded the licence for what was to be the final London-wide FM licence, and the station went on air on a permanent basis on 1 September 1997.
+In 1994, Xfm unsuccessfully applied to broadcast full-time across London.
+However, two years later, Xfm was awarded what was to be the final London-wide FM licence, and the station went on air on a permanent basis on 1 September 1997.
 During the following year the station played a range of music from its studios in 97 Charlotte Street.
-Jacob would later go on to co-found NME Radio and CDNX (Camden Experience) in 2008 and 2015 respectively.
+Jacob would later go on to co-found NME Radio (now TMM) and CDNX (Camden Experience) in 2008 and 2015 respectively.

 In 1998, Xfm was acquired by the Capital Radio Group (now part of Global Radio) and relocated from Charlotte Street to Capital's headquarters at Leicester Square, where it remains today.
-On 23 August of that year, Xfm was closed down for four days, during which a test tape featuring mainstream soft rock acts was looped.
+On 23 August that year, Xfm was closed down for four days, during which a test tape featuring mainstream soft rock acts was looped.
 The station subsequently relaunched with a more mainstream format, and a new advert featuring a cartoon radio saying "Don't be afraid!", which referred to the perceived inaccessibility of its old format.
 The soft rock revamp was not a success, culminating in listener-led protests outside the Capital Radio studios.
 Listeners also lodged objections with the Radio Authority, which found Xfm to be acting in a manner contrary to its licence requirements, and a degree of alternative output was eventually restored, particularly through night-time playlists and specialist shows.

 Following the take-over by Capital, the station dropped its wide-ranging music policy, which was replaced by a format based on USA college stations.
 The first audience figures after this change showed a sharp decline.
 The DJs were no longer able to select some of their own tracks, and specialist shows were dropped.
 The station soon became more male-orientated and featured football coverage and "laddish" output.
 This came to an end after the Radio Authority fined Xfm £50,000 for breakfast presenter Tom Binns' jokes about bestiality on air.

-Capital Radio attempted to increase Xfm's listening figures, recruiting DJs such as Zoe Ball, former BBC Radio 1 presenter, and re-recruiting comedians Ricky Gervais and Stephen Merchant, who took voluntary redundancy when Capital bought the station, after the pair rose to significance with the first airing of The Office.
-Together with talent such as Zane Lowe and Christian O'Connell, this yielded growing listening figures.
-The music was, and is today, a play-listed mix of popular indie and soft rock.
+Capital Radio attempted to increase Xfm's listening figures, recruiting DJs such as Zoe Ball, former BBC Radio 1 presenter, and re-recruiting comedians Ricky Gervais and Stephen Merchant, who took voluntary redundancy when Capital bought the station, after the first airing of The Office.
+Together with Zane Lowe and Christian O'Connell, this yielded growing listening figures.

 In 2012, host John Kennedy was the only member of the presenter lineup that had been with the radio station since its first broadcasts.
 His new music show, X-Posure is the station's longest running show and is credited as being the first to give radio play to artists including Adele, Florence and the Machine, Razorlight and Mumford & Sons.